DDvO/SolBatSim/README.md

-* and another file per year with a record per hour of the energy consumption, production and self-consmption (if any), balance, as well as the imported energy and exported energy, obtained by accumulating the positive/negative per-second total power values over the given hour.
+* and another file per year with a record per hour of the energy consumption, production and self-consmption (if any), balance, the imported energy and exported energy (obtained by accumulating the positive/negative per-second power balance values over the given hour), the charged and discharged energy (if any), as well as the voltage of the storage battery (if present, 0 otherwise) at the end of the hour.

 The script is robust against intermittently missing power data, by interpolating the data over the range of seconds where no power measurement is available.\